When Did the War Against the Entire Population of Tigray Start? By Yonas Araya

 (Ethiopia had dozens of kings, but apparently, his mother did not know that)

-So, when did the war start, exactly.
+So, when did the war start, exactly?

 On November 14, 2020, the A.P. quoted Sekoutoure Getachew (TPLF) as saying, “…. pre-emptive strikes were carried out in self-defense against the Ethiopian army’s Northern Command, calling it an ‘internationally known practice.'”
 Could this have been the pretext the Troika was looking for?

-On December 10, 2020, BBC reported this: BBC Afaan Oromoo interviewed an ENDF Sergeant, Bulcha, as saying, “I was at a camp near Adigrat city, near the border with Eritrea.
+On December 10, 2020, BBC reported this: BBC Afaan Oromoo interviewed an ENDF Sergeant, Bulcha, who said, “I was at a camp near Adigrat city, near the border with Eritrea.
 At around 23.30 on November 3, I, and other soldiers, received text messages from our comrades at the base in Agula town – about 30km (18 miles) north-east of the Tigray capital, Mekelle – saying: “We are surrounded.
 If you can come and rescue us, come … Not long after that, our camp near Adi Gray was also surrounded, the shooting started at 01:00 EAT November 4.
 Sergeant Bulcha claimed ENDF “killed more than 100 of them (TPLF).
 They killed 32 of us.”

-Moreover, the BBC quoted the Sergeant plus another soldier, Corporal Ibrahim Hassan, who was stationed near Mekele, as saying, “after about two weeks,” the TPLF released 9,000 Ethiopian soldiers it had captured in the war and that the two were among the 9,000 released.
+Moreover, the BBC quoted the Sergeant plus another soldier, Corporal Ibrahim Hassan, who was stationed near Mekele, as saying, “After about two weeks,” the TPLF released 9,000 Ethiopian soldiers it had captured in the war and that the two were among the 9,000 released.

 The above statement proves few members of the TPLF who were near Adigrat and Mekele might’ve taken it upon themselves to respond to the disinformation.
-Still, it does not appear there was a deliberate decision by the government or the politicians in Mekele to start a war, to invade Eritrea, the Amhara kilil, or the rest of Ethiopia.
+Still, it does not appear there was a deliberate decision by the government or the politicians in Mekele to start a war to invade Eritrea, the Amhara kilil, or the rest of Ethiopia.

 However, that did not matter to Col Abiy because the Troika had already been ready and itching to go to war; therefore, Col Abiy immediately declared an all-out war on the people of Tigray by citing the “pretext” a “redline.”